The Post-Modern Prometheus: Plot

 The episode begins in the guise of a comic book.
 FBI special agent Fox Mulder (David Duchovny) receives a letter from Shaineh Berkowitz (Pattie Tierce), a single mother who claims to have been impregnated, while unconscious, by an unknown presence 18 years ago, resulting in the birth of her son, Izzy (Stewart Gale).
 Now, following a similarly unexplained attack, she is pregnant again.
 She has heard about Fox Mulder's expertise in the paranormal from The Jerry Springer Show, and wants him to investigate.

-Special agents Mulder and Dana Scully (Gillian Anderson), travel to rural Albion, Indiana.
-They meet Shaineh and her son Izzy, and learn that the description of the creature that attacked her, with a lumpy head and two mouths, is very similar to a comic book character invented by Izzy.
+Mulder and special agent Dana Scully (Gillian Anderson) travel to rural Albion, Indiana, where they meet Shaineh and her son Izzy, and learn that the description of the creature that attacked her, with a lumpy head and two mouths, is very similar to a comic book character invented by Izzy.
 His monstrous creation, called The Great Mutato, is inspired by a mysterious creature that has been seen by many of the locals.
 Izzy and his friends accompany the agents to a wooded area, where they see Mutato (Chris Owens) from a distance.

 They meet an old man who angrily tells them that there are no monsters, and sends them to see his son, a geneticist named Francis Pollidori (John O'Hurley).
 Dr. Pollidori shows them his experiments studying the Hox gene, using the fruit fly Drosophila.
 This presentation includes images of a mutated fly whose legs are growing out of its mouth.
 He tells the agents that the same kind of experiment could, in theory, be performed on humans.
 Afterward, Mulder tells Scully that he believes that Dr. Pollidori, acting as a modern-day Victor Frankenstein, has created The Great Mutato.

 Later, Dr. Pollidori's wife Elizabeth (Miriam Smith) is knocked unconscious and attacked in the same manner as Shaineh.
 At the crime scene, Mulder and Scully find a chemical residue from an agricultural agent used to anesthetize animals, which leads them to suspect Dr. Pollidori's father, who is a farmer.
 Dr. Pollidori comes to his father's house, angrily confronts him, and murders him.
 Later, Mutato, who lives with Pollidori Sr., finds his dead body and tearfully buries it in a barn.